 International Student Careers Support

-Most international students will have permission to work in the UK for a short amount of time after the end of your studies.
-If you want to stay and work in the UK after this then you will need immigration permission and visa sponsorship.
+Most international students will have permission to work in the UK for a short amount of time after the end of their studies.
+If you want to stay and work in the UK after this, then you will need immigration permission and visa sponsorship.

-- CV builder: a place to edit and store CVs, however we would strongly encourage you to use our CV and resume resources and not to reply on templates.
+• CV builder: a place to edit and store CVs.
+However, we would strongly encourage you to use our CVs and resumes resources and not to reply on templates.

 The UK job market is highly competitive and it’s common for students and graduates to apply for job opportunities up to a year ahead of the employment start date.
 As well as strong academic results, recruiters in the UK are interested in your career motivations and look for a range of skills and competencies developed through studies, extra-curricular activities and work experience.
 It’s important to also have a good level of English language skills if English is not your first language.

 Your suitability for a role can be assessed through several criteria and it’s very important to be familiar with the UK style of writing CVs and application documents and how we interview job candidates.
-The UK style or recruitment might be very different from what you’ve previously encountered but we provide lots of information resources via our Application and interviews webpages and our Careers Events to help you.
+The UK style or recruitment might be very different from what you’ve previously encountered.
+You can find information and resources on our Application and interviews and What's on? webpages to help you.

 There is no definitive list of companies that hire international students but the UK Home Office provides a Register of licensed sponsors which lists organisations who are licensed to sponsor work permits for workers coming from outside of the UK.
 This list is useful as a starting point for candidates seeking a visa but needs to be cross-referenced with current information on company careers pages or through speaking to the recruitment team.
 Recent WONKHE analysis explores which organisations sponsor international students and can be a useful tool to explore a variety of data.